chinmayhegde/fodl/_posts/2022-01-16-representation03.md

 This indicates a concrete separation in terms of memorization capacity between depth-2 and depth-3 networks.
 Suppose we focus on the regime where $d \ll N$.
 For this case, we have achieved a polynomial reduction in the *number of hidden neurons* in the network from $O(N)$ in the depth-2 case to $O(\sqrt{N})$ in the depth-3 case.

-Notice that the number of *parameters* in the network still remains $\Theta(N)$ (and the condition in the above [Theorem](#ThreeLayerMemo) ensures this, since the "middle" layer has $d_1 \cdot d_2 \gtrapprox N$ connections.)
+Notice that the number of *parameters* in the network still remains $\Theta(N)$ (and the condition in the above [Theorem](#ThreeLayerMemo) ensures this, since the "middle" layer has $d_1 \cdot d_2 \gtrsim N$ connections.)
 But there are ancillary benefits in reducing the number of neurons themselves (for example, in the context of hardware implementation) which we won't get into.

 **Remark**{:.label #multilabel}
   A similar result on memorization capacity can be obtained for situations with multiple labels (e.g. in the multi-class classification setting).
-If the dimension of the label is $d_y > 1$, then the condition is that $d_1 d_2 \gtrapprox N d_y$.
+If the dimension of the label is $d_y > 1$, then the condition is that $d_1 d_2 \gtrsim N d_y$.
 {:.remark}

 **Remark**{:.label #multilabel3}